machal/cssmine-content/fallback-strategie-css3.md

 However, apart from a proven [Respond.js](<https://github.com/scottjehl/Respond>) I do not recommend to use CSS3 polyfills.
-They usually deteriorate performance of the website and the visual part is dependent on Javascript.
+They usually deteriorate performance of the web site and the visual part is dependent on Javascript.

 5. Generated Fallback
 ---------------------

-We have already mentioned cssnext and postprocessing but since we are dealing with fallbacks, we have to do it one more time.
+We have already mentioned cssnext and post processing but since we are dealing with fallbacks, we have to do it one more time.

 A good alternative to Respond.js which will provide you with a functional web